-Needless to say, the basic benefit of applying for adjustment of status is that the alien has reached the final step of getting a Green Card.
-Once the application is approved, the alien gains permanent resident status in the United States.
+Needless to say, the basic benefit of being eligible for an adjustment of status (AOS) is that you are on the cusp of receiving a green card.
+Once U.S. Citizenship and Immigration Services (USCIS) approves an AOS application, the alien beneficiary gains permanent resident status in the United States.